 By anonymously comparing the electricity consumption of your property with data from similar establishments in your area, you will immediately understand how much your facility can save.

 After crunching some data from existing DEXMA Detect reports, our Product Team discovered that on average, restaurants can generate up to 30% in potential energy savings – and that’s just for electricity!
 (Don’t forget about gas and thermal sources – water heating is definitely among the biggest energy vampires in restaurants.
 More about those here.)

 According to one DEXMA Detect report, a 160 m2 fast food restaurant in Spain was able to achieve an average savings of € 7,660 per year.

 5. Invest Intelligently in Smart Energy Efficiency Technology

 Once you are armed with your personalised savings potential data, it’s time to take the plunge into more substantial investments.

 Temperature sensors for fry vats, refrigerators, and freezers ensure consistency by providing alerts when there are temperature changes that could affect product quality.

-HVAC sensors maximize customer comfort at all times and anticipate equipment failures before they happen—so maintenance can be scheduled with the least disruption.
+HVAC sensors maximise customer comfort at all times and anticipate equipment failures before they happen—so maintenance can be scheduled with the least disruption.

 Water issues – open-close sensors have been deployed in some establishments.